If you ask a group of people to describe strong leaders, chances are you will hear some replies like these:

 - “Leaders are charismatic.
 When they enter a room, they attract notice.”

 We have all heard opinions like these about leadership.
-Yet in my opinion, they are flawed, and untrue a lot of the time.
+Yet in my opinion, they are flawed and often untrue.
 Are some leaders tall and good looking, with booming voices?
 Yes, but that is not where the essence of leadership is found.
 If you doubt that opinion, let me point to a group of notable leaders who do not possess those traits at all:

 - Stephen Hawking was one of the world’s greatest scientists and transformative thought leaders, yet he suffered from physical limitations.

-- Ruth Bader Ginsburg, Supreme Court justice, has one of the keenest legal minds anywhere, but does she speak in a booming, compelling voice?
+- Ruth Bader Ginsburg, Supreme Court justice, had one of the keenest legal minds anywhere, but did she speak in a booming, compelling voice?
 Hardly at all.

-- Jeff Bezos, CEO of Amazon, has revolutionized retailing and business, but does he attract attention because of his commanding appearance?
+- Jeff Bezos, founder of Amazon, has revolutionized retailing and business, but does he attract attention because of his commanding appearance?

 - The Dalai Lama and Pope Francis exude powerful spirituality that has changed the way people think, yet they seem self-effacing and modest.

-- Sheryl Sandberg, COO of Facebook and author of the highly influential book Lean In, is a visionary leader who is changing the role women play in the world, but in her demeanor, she seems modest and quiet.
+- Sheryl Sandberg, COO of Facebook and author of the highly influential book Lean In, is a visionary leader who is changing the role women play in the world, but her demeanor seems modest and quiet.